Tiasa24/DATA_SCIENCE_PROJECT_REPO_25/README.md

 All changes documented in GitHub repository

-Timeline Overview:
+Work Overview:

-Weeks 1–2: Dataset review and preprocessing
+Dataset review and preprocessing

-Weeks 3–4: Feature engineering and EDA
+Feature engineering and EDA

-Weeks 5–6: Model training and evaluation
+Model training and evaluation

-Week 7: Final analysis, write-up, and submission
+Optimisation, Final analysis, write-up and submission